OlamideMustapha/todo-list-app/README.md

 # Frontend Mentor - Todo app

+This is a chanllenge created by [Frontend Mentor](https://www.frontendmentor.io).
+This chanllenge involves writing HTML, CSS and Javascript to develop a todo-list app.
+This project utilizes the browser-side local storage to create a persistent state for the todo-list app, meaning all task stored in the todo-list app will be saved on your browser.

 ![Design preview for the Todo app coding challenge](./design/desktop-preview.jpg)

-## Welcome! 👋

-Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

-**To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**
+### Technology

+- JavaScript
+- HTML
+- ReactJs
+- SASS
+- CSS

 ## The challenge

-Your challenge is to build out this todo app and get it looking as close to the design as possible.
+Challenge is to build out this todo app and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

 Your users should be able to: